New ultralight scalar particles and the mass-radius relation of white dwarfs -- the important role of Sirius B: The equation of state with new light scalar fields

 In our model, including the scalar field quadratically coupled to electrons, we find a first-order phase transition in the EOS for parameters,

 see also Fig.~\ref{fig:FOPTPlot} (right), where we show the total pressure $p$ as a function of the mass density.
-These solutions are shown in various colors in the bottom panel of Fig.~\ref{fig:FOPTPlot} for different values of $c_m$ and are energetically preferred to the SM white dwarf EOS, shown in thick grey.
+These solutions are shown in various colours in the bottom panel of Fig.~\ref{fig:FOPTPlot} for different values of $c_m$ and are energetically preferred to the SM white dwarf EOS, shown in thick grey.

-For lower values of $c_m<0.0094$, the first-order phase transition behavior disappears.
+For lower values of $c_m<0.0094$, the first-order phase transition behaviour disappears.
 Again, there exists a metastable branch for densities $\rho<\rho_c$ with $\phi=0$ and a stable branch which now starts with $p(\rho)=0$ at non-zero densities $\rho = \rho_2$ and $\phi\neq0$.
-The state for $\rho>\rho_2$ with sourced scalar is in a new ground state of matter (NGS) as shown in Ref.~\citep{Balkin:2022qer}.
+The state for $\rho>\rho_2$ with sourced scalar is in a new ground state of matter (NGS) as shown in \cite{Balkin:2022qer}.

 Instead, for larger values $c_m>0.144$, the first-order phase transition is replaced by a second-order phase transition.
-This is because at large $c_m$ the pressure does not decrease at $\rho_c$, as is the case for the FOPT (see top panel of Fig.~\ref{fig:FOPTPlot}).
+This is because at large $c_m$ the pressure does not decrease at $\rho_c$, as is the case for the first-order phase transition (FOPT; see top panel of Fig.~\ref{fig:FOPTPlot}).
 Instead, it still increases, however, more slowly for $\rho>\rho_c$ than for $\rho<\rho_c$, and hence no Maxwell construction is needed.
 The effect ceases to exist with increasing $c_m$ as the slope of the pressure at $\rho>\rho_c$ tends towards the SM white dwarf equation of state.
-See also \citep{Bartnick:2025scalars} for a discussion of the phase structure of this model as well as more details on the NGS.\\
+See also \cite{Bartnick:2025scalars} for a discussion of the phase structure of this model as well as more details on the NGS.\\

 At low densities, the scalar field always sits at zero and thus does not affect the white dwarf.
 Consequently, we use a more realistic EOS in those regions to better model the envelope and atmosphere, see Sec.~\ref{sec:WDModels}.
 Combining the outer EOS with the (modified) free Fermi gas, we obtain the full white dwarf equation of state including the effects of new light scalar fields.
 While certainly simplistic, this model captures all the relevant features and as shown below, when omitting the scalar field, well explains the observed mass-radius relation.\\